 Japan Weather, climate and geography

-Weather & climate
+Weather and climate

 Best time to visit

-A series of mountain ranges runs from northern Hokkaido to southern Kyushu.
+A series of mountain ranges run from northern Hokkaido to southern Kyushu.
 The Japanese Alps (the most prominent range) run in a north-south direction through central Honshu.
 Lowlands and plains are small and scattered, mostly lying along the coast, and composed of alluvial lowlands and diluvial uplands.